 Now, before these kids moved in, here is the set up we had and still have for our yard and how we manage the dogs.

 Our yard has a six foot privacy fence with No Trespassing signs.
-Our dogs only are allowed in the back yard.
+Our dogs only are allowed in the back yard and only when people are home and awake.
 The only way to get to the fence is by trespassing through our side yard, maybe forty feet, to get to the back fence.
 Alternatively the kids would have to climb their back fence and come through the county easement between the back yards of our street that borders a main street.
 This meant going through thorn buses and poison ivy.
 And yes, sometimes they would do this.
-More often they would climb the fence dividing their yard and a neighbor’s, cut through and climb the neighbor’s fence into the next yard and come to my yard.
+More often they would climb the fence dividing their yard and a neighbor’s, cut through that yard and climb the neighbor’s fence into the next yard and come to my yard.
+And yes, many of us watched them do this.

 Our yard is divided into four fenced sections.
 This way we can confine the dogs to one section of the yard while we have a gate leading outside the yard open.
 We have a large play area, an area for the pool, an area for the deck, and an area we can use as a dog kennel if needed.
 All are four foot fenced within the six foot fence.
 Finally, the dogs are not outside unless there is someone responsible home or awake.
 Nor are they outside all day.
 They love to be outside and will often demand to go out.
 But they are not outside dogs by any means.